 This soup has minimal cutting ahead of time and is made in an hour.
 Plus, everything is made in one large soup pot, so fewer dishes for me means I love it even more!

 This soup is gluten-free, low-carb, and low-calorie per serving.
 Some small adjustments and variations can be made to make it even healthier and vegetarian.
 Check out the Variations section below for ideas!

 Here are the ingredients you will need to make red cabbage soup:

-Shredded Red Cabbage - Also called purple cabbage, this will cook and soften in the soup but will still add a great texture as well!
-Why is it called red cabbage when it's purple cabbage? 🙂 My guess is that after it cooks it turns red?
+- Shredded Red Cabbage - Also called purple cabbage, this will cook and soften in the soup but will still add a great texture as well!
+Why is it called red cabbage when it's purple cabbage? 🙂 I'm guessing it's because after it cooks, it turns red.

 For exact ingredient quantities, please see the recipe card below!

 Here are the step-by-step instructions for making red cabbage soup:

 1. Preheat the olive oil in a large soup pot over medium heat.
 Add bratwurst and onions.
 Crumble the sausages as they cook.